AmbireTech/adex-protocol/README.md

 ### AdEx Liquidity Network

 @TODO describe pools of ADX/DAI/ETH/etc. that may be used to convert funds on spot; think about Uniswap?
+@TODO With counterparties, there can be BTC to DAI atomic swaps too; if that could support a Lightning payment too, it will be awesome

 ### Oracle-based advertising